 - Hawaiian Airlines extends the suspension of its operations between Honolulu and Papeete until June 30th, 2020 inclusive.

 - United Airlines flights are expected to resume in August,details to be confirmed.

 Is Bora Bora free of coronavirus?

 Faced with the 6 cases of Corona Virus in Tahiti and Moorea, the authorities decided to stringent suspend any access by planes or boats to Bora Bora since March 18th .
-Because it’s easier to control the flow of passengers here than in a much larger country, Bora Bora has remained unreachable, therefore safe and protected.
+Because it was easier to control the flow of passengers here than in a much larger country, the island Bora Bora remained unreachable, therefore safe and protected.

 Chronology of the coronavirus in French Polynesia

 Upon the March 9th mandate, all travellers were required, regardless of nationality, to provide a medical certificate of clean health before entering the country.
 The certificate must be dated within five days of the last port of departure.

 On 11 March, the first case of Coronavirus COVID-19 in French Polynesia was confirmed in Tahiti (but not in Bora Bora).
 The first patient was Maina Sage, a member of the French National Assembly coming back to Tahiti from France.